-Prioritising Safeguarding and Survivors
+Prioritising Safeguarding and

+Survivors

-Victims and survivors of abuse need to know that safeguarding is the priority in the after many years of secrecy is very frightening.
-We want to help and support you.
+Victims and survivors of abuse need to know that safeguarding is the priority in the religious order and the parish.

 Listen carefully - Listening to someone disclose their abuse, often can be difficult and overwhelming.

-The keys to listening well are: silence your mobile phone.
+The keys to listening well are:

+- silence your mobile phone.

 - do not interrupt

 - look at the person

 - be compassionate

 - do not question the disclosure

 - acknowledge the feelings the person is having

 - don't offer solutions

 - avoid looking at your watch.